Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Ian chuckled ruefully.
 "Aye.
 Raincheck, then?"

 Hoeff gave an *evil* grin and rolled that ridiculous bullneck of his until it popped.
 "Count on it.
-I ain’t gonna let ‘em upstage us on our own turf…"
+I ain’t gonna let ‘em upstage us on our own turf..."

 *"Great."*